 Let’s start with a working definition of modesty: Modesty is concealing what you do not want everyone to know or see so that you can reveal yourself only to someone you trust.
 It’s typically associated with the idea of sex and how much skin you show, but it has to do with other things as well.
 For example, you might also exercise modesty by not calling undue attention to yourself or by reserving certain parts of your personality for people you know well.
 Read more →

 So the election happened a couple weeks ago.
-Unfortunately, one of our candidates won.
+Unfortunately, one of the two candidates won.
 We all knew it was going to happen.
-Most of us wouldn’t have been all that happy either way, plenty of people would have been scared and upset with either outcome, and some few would have been dancing for joy when their candidate won because they honestly thought they’d be a good president.
+Most of us wouldn’t have been all that happy either way.
+There are plenty of people who would have been scared and upset with either outcome.
+And of course there are some on both sides who’d have been dancing for joy when their candidate won because they honestly thought they’d be a good president.

 My title is a bit misleading, I suppose.
 It does matter who the president is because that impacts the future course of our nation, how other nations see us, and the policy that affects every day life for many people.
 But now that Donald Trump is president, we have to live with it.
 He won fairly according to the rules set up in our country.
 If Hillary Clinton had won, I’d be writing pretty much the exact same thing.

 But though it does matter who’s president, it is shocking to see how many people are taking their candidate’s loss as a personal affront and the way they’re vilifying other Americans who disagreed with them.
 If you supported Trump, you’re therefore a racist misogynist who hates Muslims and women.
 If you supported Clinton, you’re therefore an air-head liberal not in touch with reality and careless of society’s moral decline.
 And on and on we go, painting people we don’t know with broad bush strokes according to how we view the candidate they supported.